aliyun/alibabacloud-api-jetbrains-toolkit/README.md

   </div>

 ### Product and API Searching
+A tree-view of Alibaba Cloud products with search, quickly navigate you to the corresponding products or APIs.

 Refresh the product list or API detail page by clicking the refresh button in the window toolbar.

 ![Search](https://aliyunsdk-pages.alicdn.com/plugin_demo/idea/pics/search.png)

 ### API Document and Debug
+Clicking on an API can navigate you to a new tab which displays the corresponding API document, including descriptions, request parameters, response parameters and error codes.

-Please configure the user profile in advance if you need debug API.
+Support convenient API debugging within the IDE against the parameter form. (**Please configure the user profile in advance if you need debug API.**)

 <div style="overflow-x: scroll; white-space: nowrap;">
     <img src="https://aliyunsdk-pages.alicdn.com/plugin_demo/idea/pics/api-doc.png" style="display: inline-block;">